Failed IVF Cycle

 Embryos graded 1, 2, or 2.5 are often chosen for their enhanced potential for successful implantation.
 These grades are assigned based on the overall quality and appearance of the embryos, with lower grades indicating potential developmental issues.

-The close monitoring of cell division by embryologists is also crucial.
+The close monitoring of cell division by embryologists is essential.
 They ensure that embryos are dividing at an appropriate rate, which is a key indicator of their health and viability.
 By tracking these details, embryologists can better determine the optimal timing for transferring the embryos to the uterus, thereby increasing the chances of a successful IVF cycle.

-A well-controlled lab environment, maintaining precise levels of oxygen, carbon dioxide, pH, humidity, light, and temperature, is crucial for the health of eggs, sperm, and embryos.
-Even minor deviations in these conditions can lead to embryo loss.
+Even minor deviations in these conditions can lead to embryo loss and a failed IVF cycle.
 Continuous quality control and adherence to industry standards in laboratory practices are essential for maintaining an optimal environment for IVF.

-Problems with egg retrieval and embryo transfer

 The procedures of egg retrieval and embryo transfer are critical to IVF success.

 A failed IVF cycle may result from the inability to retrieve eggs or obtaining fewer eggs than anticipated.
 During embryo transfer, ensuring the correct placement of embryos and the absence of any obstructions (like cervical mucus or cellular debris) is vital for the success of the procedure.

 Causes of failed IVF